salehisaeed/OpenFOAM-Swirl-Number/README.md

 ## Function Objects and Code Structure

-The swirl number is computed using `funcObjSwirlNumber` functionObject which consists of several other modular functionObjects:
+The swirl number is computed using a functionObject (`funcObjSwirlNumber`) which consists of several other modular functionObjects:

 | File                        | Description                                                                                              |
 | --------------------------- | -------------------------------------------------------------------------------------------------------- |